West coast USA road trip itinerary

 Joshua Tree National Park.

-From Joshua Tree National Park you can drive for a bit on Route 66 (make sure to stop at ghost town Amboy for some great pics) to the town of Needles.
+From Joshua Tree National Park head north so you can visit ghost town Amboy and make your way on Route 66 to the town of Needles.

 Day 2: Route 66